z784324922/sls/intl.en-US/Quick Start/Collect ECS logs.md

     **Note:**

-    -   Log Service only supports ECS instances that run in the same region as the current project.
+    -   Log Service only supports ECS instances that run in the same region as the current Project.
     -   Windows and Linux ECS instances cannot exist in the same machine group at the same time.

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/13802/3874_en-US.png "Configuring the machine group")